mrfloris/MCLP/README.md

 - But, then clone this repository, make the appropriate changes, update default-config.php to config.php and edit the content to your server details.
 - Write your content on the indivual .php pages under /content/
 - Update the logo.png to your own (max 500px wide) server logo, you can find it in /assets/
+- Also update /content/default-info.php and default-faq.php to info.php and faq.php, as I won't be uploading my own to github.
 - Upload the files, and go test.

 ## config.php